Abbram History, Family Crest & Coats of Arms

 The surname Abbram was first found in Balfeth, in Scotland, in 1163, where Adam Abraham, Bishop of Dunblain, held extensive lands.
 Further south in Lancashire, the township of Abram was home to another branch of the family.
 "This township was originally called Adburgham, and afterwards Abraham, and gave name to an ancient family of landowners, of whom Gilbert de Abram and John Abraham are mentioned in the reigns of Henry IV. and Henry V. There are some ancient seats, among which is Abram Hall, a moated brick mansion existing since the time of Henry VI."

 Early History of the Abbram family

-Another 215 words (15 lines of text) covering the years 1672, 1689, 1672 and are included under the topic Early Abbram History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Abbram research.
+Another 108 words (8 lines of text) covering the years 1672, 1689, 1672 and are included under the topic Early Abbram History in all our PDF Extended History products and printed products wherever possible.

 Abbram Spelling Variations

 Translation has done much to alter the appearance of many Scottish names.
 It was a haphazard process that lacked a basic system of rules.
 Spelling variations were a common result of this process.
 Abbram has appeared Abraham, Abram, Abrams, Abrahams and others.

 Early Notables of the Abbram family (pre 1700)